boto/boto3/docs/source/guide/iam-example-managing-access-keys.rst

 Delete an Access Key
 ====================

-Deletes the access key pair associated with the specified IAM user.
+Delete the access key pair associated with the specified IAM user.

 If you do not specify a user name, IAM determines the user name implicitly based on the AWS access key ID signing the request.
 Because this action works for access keys under the AWS account, you can